 Shenhav highlighted why the Elementary Cloud Platform was the right choice: "The cloud-based tool we selected was easy to implement and provided immediate impact for observability features.
 It allowed us to monitor our data quality in a more structured and clear manner.
 We could see everything organized in one place, which significantly improved our ability to maintain high data quality across our projects."

 The transition was designed to be seamless, leveraging the existing open-source framework.
 Or explained how Elementary ensured a smooth integration: "We invested a lot in making the transition as easy and smooth as possible.
 Our Cloud Platform complements the open-source package, not replacing it.
 The open-source dbt package works like an SDK, running in the data pipelines, collecting metadata, logs, and results, and uploading everything into the data warehouse.
-The cloud platform connects to this and syncs all the necessary data, allowing for comprehensive monitoring and alerting without needing to reconfigure new tests or metadata."
+The Cloud Platform connects to this and syncs all the necessary data, allowing for comprehensive monitoring and alerting without needing to reconfigure new tests or metadata."

 This approach meant that Fiverr didn’t have to overhaul their current setup or rework their configurations.
 Instead, they could build on their existing work, maintaining continuity while gaining new capabilities in data observability.

-Additionally, the cloud platform provided more robust visualization and alerting features, enabling Fiverr to monitor data quality more effectively and respond to issues in real-time.
+Additionally, the platform provided more robust visualization and alerting features, enabling Fiverr to monitor data quality more effectively and respond to issues in real-time.
 "As our system expanded," Shenhav added, "the cloud platform allowed us to track trends and manage data quality in a much more comprehensive way, something we found challenging with the open-source setup alone."

 By making this transition, Fiverr gained the ability to handle their growing data needs more effectively, ensuring a strong foundation for future growth and scalability.